Caroline Scheiber, PhD Licensed Clinical Psychologist

 Hello.
-My name is Dr. Caroline Scheiber, and I’m a Licensed Clinical Psychologist (PhD) working with adolescents and adults in Boulder, Colorado.
+My name is Dr. Caroline Scheiber, and I’m a Licensed Clinical Psychologist (PhD) working with young adults and adults in Boulder, Colorado.
 I am passionate about guiding individuals through the distress of depression, anxiety, disordered eating habits, loss and grief, the diagnosis of a serious medical condition such as cancer, and divorce and separation.

 In therapy, my goal is to offer counseling services which guide you through life's challenges by enhancing self-awareness and introspection.
 In the process we seek to find a better understanding of your own needs, desires, and fears, as well as the underlying motivations behind your behaviors and habits.
 I believe that the more you know about yourself, the better you will become at adapting to life's changes.
 Self-awareness will help you gain mastery over your life, break old habits, and give you the ability to act more intentionally and authentically.

 We will work together to understand the underlying psychological processes that are impacting your relationships, joy in life, and fulfillment.
 Many of the cognitive, spiritual, physical, and emotional problems we face in life are symptoms of unresolved emotional conflicts, sometimes stemming from our upbringing, that we will seek to explore in one-on-one therapy sessions.